zl504/Chuwa_FinalProject/README.md

 * POST `/auth/register` – Create a new account and store it in MySQL.

 * POST `/auth/login` – Log in to the account and receive a JWT token.
+    * Why need this token?

+        * The user logs in once → your service verifies credentials and issues a JWT.

+        * The token contains encoded info (like the username, issued time, expiry).

+        * The client stores this token (e.g., in browser localStorage or in an app).

+        * For future requests (like /auth/me, /order, /payment), the client just sends the token in the Authorization header.

+        * Your backend verifies the token’s signature & expiry — no need to recheck the database for credentials.

 * GET `/auth/me` – Retrieve details of the currently authenticated account (requires valid JWT).